ejntaylor/prodpress_application/modules/bs_modal_login/readme.md

 * PWStrength
 * Bootstrap JS

+eg.
+npm i jquery --save
+npm i jquery-validation --save

-These should be added to the Gulpfile.js so assets can be copied (gulp copy-assets) and then added to the main application JS (gulp scripts)
+Then these should be added to the Gulpfile.js so assets can be copied (gulp copy-assets) and then added to the main application JS (gulp scripts)